dario2994/pol2dom/README.md

           So, if the name is `lis`, the tool will look for a file (in the directory `--polygon`) with name `lis-VERSION$windows.zip` or `lis-VERSION$linux.zip` (depending on the platform).
 Notice that this name format is exactly the one used by polygon, so after downloading the package no renaming is necessary.
   - label: The label used to identify the problem in the scoreboard (usually it is an uppercase letter).
   - color: Color of the problem in DOMjudge.
+  - override_time_limit: Value (in seconds) of the time limit of the problem in DOMjudge.
+If this is present the value set in polygon is ignored.
+  - override_memory_limit: Value (in MiB) of the memory limit of the problem in DOMjudge.
+If this is present the value set in polygon is ignored.
   - local-version: This key is created, and updated, by `p2d-contest`.
 It is the version of the latest Polygon package which was succesfully converted in a DOMjudge package.
   - server-version: This key is created, and updated, by `p2d-contest`.
 It is the version of the latest Polygon package which was succesfully imported into the DOMjudge instance.
   - id: This key is created by `p2d-contest`.
 It corresponds to the (numeric) id of the problem in the DOMjudge instance.